IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 One of the most advanced drivers for Cassandra is the Java driver, which makes sense given that Cassandra is written in Java.

-The example that is given here is a [Groovy](http://www.groovy-lang.org/documentation.html#gettingstarted) script.
-If you're happy to use just about any JVM language, converting from Groovy to your language of choice should be relatively straightforward:
+The example that follows is a [Groovy](http://www.groovy-lang.org/documentation.html#gettingstarted) script.
+If you're happy to use just about any JVM language, converting from Groovy to your language of choice is relatively straightforward:

 ```java
 @Grab('com.datastax.cassandra:cassandra-driver-core:3.1.0')